kimble4/CrossMgrLapCounter/command_reference.md

 `time_t crossMgrSprintStart()`

-The wall time that the sprint was recored.
+The wall time that the sprint was recorded.

 `const char * crossMgrSprintUnit()`